Last updated on January 25th, 2023 at 09:16 am

 - Official website: fmard.gov.ng

-With 11 agencies and several other departments, the Federal Ministry of Agriculture and Rural Development needs to do more to ensure that some of the incentives, grants, and agric loans get to the rural framer who needs the supports to increase production.
+With 11 agencies and several other departments, the Federal Ministry of Agriculture and Rural Development needs to do more to ensure that some of the incentives, grants, and agric loans get to the rural framer who needs the support to increase production.

 Giving incentives to party members who are not real farmers will not make Nigeria food sufficient country.

 Most of the real farmers do not speak English, FMARD needs to develop their programmes in local dialect to reach the farmers at the rural areas.